Author Name: Yelena Calavera

 Working with subject matter experts to formulate a global learning agenda for specific areas of technology and designing learning and facilitation processes to support this.

-Designing and facilitating a series of 'Exponential Technology' innovation workshops that encourage divergent, creative problem solving in tech transformation, with a strong focus on diversity and creative autonomy.
+Designing and facilitating a series of 'Accelerating Technology' innovation workshops that encourage divergent, creative problem solving in tech transformation, with a strong focus on diversity and creative autonomy.

 "Dreaming" workshop series